 - Perform the following: Activate OSS - 2.
-Upload the image file to the bucket in the same region where the image is - Authorize the official ECS service account to access your OSS Confirm Addr - 4.
-Check if the image meets requirements for importing custom images. - 6.
+Upload the image file to the bucket in the same region where the image is - Authorize the official ECS service account to access your OSS Confirm Add - 4.
+Check if the image meetsrequirements for importing custom images. - 6.
 In the Cloud Resource Access Authorization window, select AliyunECSImageImport DefaultRole and AliyunECSExportDefaultRole, then click Confirm Authorization Policy to allow the ECS service to access your OSS resources. - 7.
 On the Images page, click Import Image again. - 8.
-In the Import Image dialog box, enter the following information: - Region of Image: Select the region where the OSS Bucket of the image file to upload is located. - OSS Object Address: Copy the object address of the image file from the OSS console.
-For more information, see OSS Download an object. - Image Name: Specify the name of the custom image file displayed after it is imported.
-It can be 2 to 128 characters in length.
-Beginning with upper/lower case letters or Chinese characters, it allows numbers, periods (.), underscores (\), colons (:), and hyphens (-). - Operating System: Select Windows or Linux, which should be the same as that of your image.
-If you want to import a non-standard platform image, select Linux. - System Disk Size: The system disk size ranges from 40 GiB to 500 GiB. - System Architecture: Choose x86\64 for 64 bit operating systems and choose i386 for 32 bit operating systems. - System Platform: The options depend on the Operating System you chose. - Windows: Windows Server 2003, Windows Server 2008, and Windows Server 2012.
+In the Import Image dialog box, enter the following information: - Region of Image: Select the region where the OSS Bucket of the image file to upload is located.

+- OSS Object Address: Copy the object address of the image file from the OSS console.
+For more information, see download an object. - Image Name: Enter a name for the custom image.
+The name must be 2 to 128 characters in length and can contain letters, numbers, Chinese characters, periods (.), underscores (), colons (:), and hyphens (-). - Operating System: Select Windows or Linux, that is, the same as that of your image.
+If you want to import a non-standard platform image, select Linux. - System Disk Size: The system disk size, which ranges from 40 GiB to 500 GiB. - System Architecture: Choose x86_64 for 64 bit operating systems and choose i386 for 32 bit operating systems. - Platform: The options depend on the Operating System you chose. - Windows: Windows Server 2003, Windows Server 2008, and Windows Server 2012. - Linux: Centos, SUSE, Ubuntu, Debian, FreeBSD, CoreOS, Aliyun, Customized Linux, and Others Linux (to confirm the selected edition is supported). - If your image OS is a custom edition developed from Linux kernel, to contact us. - Image Format: Supports qcow2, RAW, and VHD.
+Qcow2 or VHD is recommended. - Image Description: Enter a description of the custom image. - Add Images of Data Disks: Choose this option if you want to import an image that contains data disks.
+Supported data disk capacity ranges from 5 GiB to 2,000 GiB.

-- Linux: Centos, SUSE, Ubuntu, Debian, FreeBSD, CoreOS, Aliyun, Customized Linux, and Others Linux (open a ticket to confirm the selected edition is supported). - If your image OS is a custom edition developed from Linux kernel, open a ticket to contact us. - Image Format: Supports qcow2, RAW, and VHD.
-Qcow2 or VHD is recommended. - Image Description: Fill up the description of the image to facilitate subsequent management. - Add Images of Data Disks: Choose this option if you want to import an image that contains data disks.
-Supported data disk capacity ranges from 5 GiB to 2,000 GiB. - 9.
-After the information is confirmed, click OK to create a task to import the image. - 10.(Optional) You can view the task progress in the image list of the import region.
-Before the task is completed, you can find the imported custom image through Manage Tasks, then cancel the import task.
+10.(Optional) You can view the task progress in the image list of the import region.
+Before the task is completed, you can find the imported custom image through Tasks management, and, if needed, cancel the import task.

-You can also use the ECS API ImportImage to import a custom image.
+You can also use the ECS API #unique_312 to import a custom image.